-Description of model of care/intervention: PCAP's theoretical framework has three main components: relational theory, stages of change, and harm reduction.
+PCAP's theoretical framework has three main components: relational theory, stages of change, and harm reduction.
 The client and target child (born from most recent pregnancy) are paired with an Advocate who facilitates client-driven goal setting, mitigation of barriers, role-modeling of positive relationships, service connection, and community-building activities.
-Advocates have a caseload of 16-20 families each and see clients twice monthly.
+Visits occur in various settings and can include the home, appointments or scheduled chats.
+Advocates have a caseload of 16-20 families each and see clients at least twice monthly (often more).
 Advocates become a consistent and supportive person to clients and help them to build their self-efficacy over three years and avoid future substance- or alcohol-exposed pregnancies.